-Oakland Mills will use an outside company to tabulate online voting.
+Oakland Mills will use an outside company, to print and mail the election mailing to all properties in OM and to absentee property owners.
+This includes all apartments, condos, townhomes, and single family homes.
+The company will directly receive mail-in ballots and online votes.
+The company will tabulate mail-in ballots and online votes.
+All mail-in ballots will be retained by the company.
 All votes are anonymous, whether cast online, mail-in, or in-person.
-The OMCA election chair(s) will receive from the company that handles online voting a list that shows the address of the property that voted.
-At the conclusion of online voting, OMCA will also receive a spreadsheet that lists all votes cast.
-OMCA will not receive any information that identifies how a particular property voted, as the voting spreadsheet will be anonymized.
-No one from the company handling Oakland Mills elections will be a member of or affiliated with the Oakland Mills Community Association in any way beyond the provision of online voting services.
+The OMCA election chair(s) will receive a list from the company that handles the online voting which shows the address of the property that voted.
+At the conclusion of online voting, OMCA will receive a spreadsheet that lists all votes cast.
+OMCA will not receive any information that identifies how a particular property voted as the spreadsheet will be a member of or affiliated with the Oakland Mills Community Association in any way beyond the provision of online voting and mail-in services.